This week there is a focus on the special meal that is the Eucharist, and on the season of Lent which will begin on Ash Wednesday.

 Help your classmates to think about what they can do during Lent to become closer to Jesus.

-When you have decided, write down your Lenten promises and decorate them with pictures and words of encouragement.
+When you have decided, write your Lenten promises down and surround them with pictures and words of encouragement to help you to achieve your promises.

 Remember, Jesus’ disciples had each other to help them along their way to being more like Christ so help your family and friends during Lent by encouraging them and giving them the support that they need.